 Andrew Johnston is an ancient historian whose primary research interests lie in the field of Roman cultural history.
 He studied at the University of Illinois, Urbana-Champaign (B.A.
 Classics and History 2006) and at Harvard University (Ph.D.
 Ancient History 2012).

-Additionally, he has strong research and teaching interests in archaeology and material culture, and since 2009 he has worked in central Italy as a member of the excavation staff of the Gabii Project, where he currently serves as Director of the Field School.
+Additionally, he has research and teaching interests in archaeology and material culture; he currently serves as Director of the Field School of the excavations of the Gabii Project, near Rome (https://sites.lsa.umich.edu/gabiiproject)

 Areas of Research

 Roman cultural history; Epigraphy; Greek and Latin historiography and ethnography.

 The Roman Republic, Cicero: Political Speeches, The Roman Empire, and Latin Epigraphy.